-2023 Princeton Initiative
+2024 Princeton Initiative

 Watch videos and see lecture materials by visiting the 2023 Princeton Initiative program.

-Following the Princeton tradition of incorporating financial frictions in macroeconomic models—scholars like Ben Bernanke come to mind—this annual program on Princeton’s campus brings together 2nd-year Ph.D. students from around the world who plan to write a Ph.D. thesis at the intersection of macroeconomics and finance.
+Following the Princeton tradition of incorporating financial frictions in macroeconomic models—scholars like Ben Bernanke come to mind—this annual program on Princeton’s campus brings together second-year Ph.D. students from around the world who plan to write a Ph.D. thesis at the intersection of macroeconomics and finance.

 Organized by Princeton BCF Director Markus Brunnermeier and Stanford Professor Yuliy Sannikov, the Initiative aims to bridge the gap between modern finance and macroeconomics.
 Through several days of lectures and activities, promising young researchers are exposed to macroeconomic models with financial frictions and/or non-standard expectations, all while having the opportunity to network and learn from one another.